Bourke, New South Wales: History

-The location of the current township of Bourke on a bend in the Darling River is the traditional country of the Ngemba people.
+The location of the current township of Bourke is on a bend in the Darling River on the traditional country of the Ngemba people.
+Archaeological sites indicate Aboriginal occupancy of the region dating back thousands of years.

-The first European-born explorer to encounter the river was Charles Sturt in 1828 who named it after Sir Ralph Darling, Governor of New South Wales.
+The first British explorer to explore the river was Charles Sturt in 1828 who named it after Sir Ralph Darling, Governor of New South Wales.
 Having struck the region during an intense drought and a low river, Sturt dismissed the area as largely uninhabitable and short of any features necessary for establishing reliable industry on the land.